2026 Executive Committee

 United States

 The Blue Book: Dec.
-2015 Edition VIII {PDF}
+2024 Edition IX {PDF}

 The International Agricultural Trade Research Consortium (IATRC or Consortium) is a unique international association of agricultural trade researchers and policy practitioners.
 Over the past 30 years, the Consortium has established itself as one of the premier institutions for advancing the frontiers of knowledge on agricultural trade and trade policy that has informed both policy formulation and public debate.